 Every first Wednesday of the month

-Due to Covid restrictions, our next Alkmaar Cafe will be held by Zoom.
+Due to Covid restrictions, our next Alkmaar Cafe will be held by Zoom on December the 2nd.
 Make sure you don’t miss it, there will be a special guest appearance!
-Invitation will be sent at the end of November 2020.

 Bath-Alkmaar Twinning Association Newsletter